tech-writing-lab/style-guide/README.md

 ## 🤖 How these translations are created

-The translation process consists of two stages.
+The translation process consists of two steps.
 First, the English web pages must be converted and saved as Markdown files, followed by proofreading.
-In the second stage, AI tools are used to translate the English Markdown files into different languages.
+Once the original Markdown files are ready, the second step is easier: simply use AI tools to translate the English Markdown files into different languages.

+## Step 1: Convert English web pages to Markdown

-Converting English web pages into Markdown files takes more effort for two reasons:
+The process of converting English web pages into Markdown files is relatively time-consuming for two reasons.

-- When capturing a web page, you need to exclude elements and text unrelated to the main content.
+First, when capturing a web page, you need to exclude elements and text that are unrelated to the main content.
 There are two main approaches:

 - Manually convert the HTML page to a Markdown file: copy the content of the original web page to the clipboard, then paste it into the VS Code editor using the [Markdown Paste](https://github.com/telesoho/vscode-markdown-paste-image) extension.
-  - Write a Python script to extract web page content and save it as Markdown: see [tools/html2md](tools/html2md).
+- Write a Python script to extract the web page content and save it as Markdown: see [tools/html2md](tools/html2md).

+Whichever method you choose, manual proofreading afterward is still unavoidable.

-- Some special formatting in the original text is achieved with HTML, but Markdown has no direct equivalent.
+Another tricky issue is that some special formatting in the original text is achieved with HTML, while Markdown has no direct equivalent.

-  For example, lists within tables and HTML description lists (`dl`, `dt`, and `dd` tags).
-Therefore, when converting to Markdown format, such tricky layouts are appropriately rewritten or omitted.
+For example, list items within tables and HTML description lists (`dl`, `dt`, and `dd` tags).
+When converting to Markdown, if such tricky layouts are encountered, they may need to be rewritten or even removed.

+## Step 2: Translate Markdown files

 The original Markdown files are stored in the `content/en/` directory.
-When translating into other languages, you can copy all the files under that directory to `content/[language-code]` (for example, `content/zh-tw`), and then use tools to translate these files.
+When translating into other languages, you can copy all the files under that directory to the `content/[language-code]` folder (for example, `content/zh-tw`), and then use tools to translate these files.

 ## 🌐 Supported language codes